fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 <i>Note: this blog post is a summary of a talk I have delivered to test groups.</i>

-One of the most rewarding (and challenging) aspects of software testing is keeping up to date with the pace of change in the industry- from new test tools, changes in the technology stack or wider disruption (AI is a great example).
+One of the most rewarding (and challenging) aspects of software testing is keeping up to date with the pace of change in the industry- from new test tools, changes in the technology stack or wider disruption, e.g. AI is a great example.

-Therefore the ability to self-learn and learn ‘on the job’ is a key skill for a software tester, and with that in mind I’ve found utilising the 5W framework invaluable to take advantage of what ChatGpt ) or any other large language model) can offer.
+Therefore the ability to self-learn and learn ‘on the job’ is a key skill for a software tester, and with that in mind I’ve found utilising the <i>5W framework</i> invaluable to take advantage of what ChatGpt or any other large language model (LLM) can offer.

 ### Why do we need a framework?